-Here are the gardens that will be open in 2019
+These are the gardens that were open in 2019

 Swannington Manor The house, built in 1700, creates a stunning backdrop to the garden.
 A huge 300 year old yew hedge dominates the garden while the potager-style vegetable garden is a new addition.